 Have you ever want a nice glob of homemade mayonnaise to mix in with your egg yolks to make deviled eggs?
 Or perhaps combine it with tuna fish for a nice, protein-filled sandwich?

-Let’s take for instance, Hellmann’s Mayonnaise, which is advertised as “America’s #1 Mayonnaise”.
-They proudly state that their mayo is made with real*, simple ingredients: eggs, oil and vinegar.
-(That asterisk (*) behind the word “real” is on their site – but I couldn’t find out what for.
-Hmmmm.)
+Let’s take, for instance, Hellmann’s Mayonnaise, which is advertised as ‘America’s #1 Mayonnaise’.
+They proudly state that their mayo is made with real*, simple ingredients: eggs, oil, and vinegar.

-Did you know that ingredients are listed in order of the highest percentage first.
+Did you know that ingredients are listed in order of the highest percentage first?
 Hellman’s lists soybean oil as their FIRST ingredient.
-(There’s that percentage again!)
 That means there’s more soybean oil in their recipe than any other ingredient.

 What’s Wrong With Soy?

 The dangers of soy are real and thoroughly documented.
 If I had time to write a book on the ill effects of soybeans, I would.
-Instead I’ll highlight a few and give you some good resources for more reading if you’re so inclined.
+Instead, I’ll highlight a few here and give you some good resources for more reading.